Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-Once we have the sheaf of fields $\Phi$ we can apply the classical BV procedure to build a model for the derived critical locus of the action that is amenable to quantisation.
-The first step is to describe the shifted cotangent bundle $T^*[-1]\Phi$ as a derived stack, or -- to avoid requiring too much formalism from derived algebraic geometry -- describing the algebra of functions $\OO(T^*[-1]\Phi)$ as a cochain complex.
-Fixing an open set $U \sub X$, the local fields $\Phi = \Phi(U)$ form a simplicial abelian algebraic group, so in particular the (shifted) cotangent bundle should be trivialisable.
-That is, we define
+Once we have the sheaf of fields $\Phi$ we can apply the classical BV procedure to build a model for the derived critical locus of the action that is amenable to quantization.
+The first step is to describe the shifted cotangent bundle $T^*[-1]\Phi$ as a derived stack, or -- to avoid requiring too much formalism from derived algebraic geometry -- to directly describe the algebra of functions $\OO(T^*[-1]\Phi)$ as a cochain complex.
+We have some freedom to choose exactly how much our classical observables depend on the discrete datum of $\Phi_\sect$ -- we've chosen to allow the most general behavior, where the observables can act differently on each sector in an unconstrained way.

-where the first line is only heuristic (though it should be possible to make it precise with the machinery of derived algebraic geometry).
-The functions on the shifted cotangent fibre are easy to describe, because the cotangent fibre is a (dg-) \emph{vector space}.
-For any $\Phi$ we can define $\OO(T^*_0\Phi[-1]) \iso \sym((T_0\Phi)[1])$, so it is only necessary to describe the complex $T_0\Phi$.
-For instance, if $\Phi$ is an abelian variety we have
+\begin{definition} If $V$ is a cochain complex of topological vector spaces \footnote{More precisely, we usually require $V$ to be a \emph{differentiable vector space} as in \cite[Appendix B]{Book1}, in order to have well behaved homological algebra.
+For instance, the sections of a complex of smooth vector bundles satisfy this condition.}, we define $\OO(V)$ to be the complex $\sym^\bullet(V^\vee)$, where $V^\vee$ is the continuous linear dual of $V$, with differential extended to the symmetric algebra as a derivation. \end{definition}

+\begin{definition} Let $V \to \Phi \to \Phi_\sect$ be the presheaf of fields in a classical Lagrangian theory with sectors as in Definition \ref{Lag_theory_def}).
+Let $\OO(\Phi)$ denote the cochain complex